Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 The country-fun inspired dining area.

-If you’re like our family, we skip the restaurant and head straight for the ice cream.
-There are 16 homemade flavors available and they are all made with fresh, locally sourced ingredients.
+If you’re like our family, you skip the restaurant and head straight for the ice cream.

 Cornwell's Turkeyville